csenio/cool-code-discoveries/Readme.md

  - `*{margin: 0; padding: 0;}` is a common way to get rid of all predefined margins/paddings.

+ ## webpack

+ - you can configure aliases so that you can do `import {btn} from 'components'` instead of `import {btn} from '../../../components'` https://webpack.js.org/configuration/resolve/

  ## html

   - there is a `<picture>` tag that lets you create images with responsive resolutions.